EddieTheEd/Obsidian-Vault/002_Notes/English Podcast Draft 2.md

 (Tradition Vietnamese music plays in the background)

-**Host:** Now, we are extremely grateful to have guest speaker Hải Minh Nguyễn on our podcast.
+**Host:** Hey there!
+It's the Independent Informers here on  the 11th of May, 2017 and we are extremely grateful to have guest speaker Hải Minh Nguyễn on our podcast.
 Being considered a 'boat person' himself, his bestseller "A Soulless Ocean" has brought to light the struggles that countless families bravely endured for a chance at a new life in Australia.
 Hải Minh, what do you think about Dutton's recent zero-tolerance policy of boat refugees?

-	state the date!

 **Hải Minh:** It's frankly outrageous.
 I find it difficult to believe that Australia, one of the strongest democracies in the free world, could implement such an unsympathetic border policy.
 I can still remember the journey my family took to leave Vietnam.
 When the North seized Saigon, they took everything away from us.